-Here is a full guide on how to grow African American faster.
+Here is a full guide on how to grow African American hair faster.
 It has been broken down into three main parts, all off equal importance; general maintenance, boosting growth, and what to avoid.

 Before you go off trying complicated tricks and methods to get your hair to grow quickly, try a few simple maintenance routines.
 Often, the simple things you do everyday make the biggest difference in the health and length of your hair.